eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 [For an actually serious argument on the fact that Approval is a practical Condorcet approximation, see this post.](../practicalapproval){:target="_blank"} However, I feel this is a fair argument that, in a practical sense, Approval is the "perfect" Condorcet method, so long as one is [aware of the fine print](#the-fine-print){:target="_blank"}.

-During the time of the French revolution, two titans battled out their ideas of what a good voting system were: Their names were Jean-Charles de Borda and the Marquis de Condorcet.
+During the time of the French revolution, two titans battled out their ideas of what a good voting system was: Their names were Jean-Charles de Borda and the Marquis de Condorcet.

 - Borda: Believed that we should give candidates points based on where they are ranked.
 My lowest ranked candidate gets zero.
 Next up gets one, and so on.
 Equivalently, the candidate with the best average ranking wins.
 - Condorcet: Had a much better idea.
 He believed that we should always elect a candidate which we now call a *Condorcet winner*: a candidate who would defeat every other candidate in a one-on-one election.